christopherahern/jespersen-cycle-middle-english/README.md

 * stage : (1) ne..., (2) ne...not, (3) ...not

 Note that these are all defined by the queries in `coding.c` and the script `data.R`.

+The dates of each document can be found in the [description](https://www.ling.upenn.edu/hist-corpora/PPCME2-RELEASE-4/index.html) of the corpus and are summarized in `data/document-dates.csv`.

 # Citation